TheTaylorLee/AdminToolbox/docs/AdminToolbox.FortiWizard/Enable-Management.md

 ## OUTPUTS

 ## NOTES
-This function currently supports up to 6 Trusted Host subnets
+This function currently supports up to 6 Trusted Host subnets.
+Open a Github issue to request more added.

 ## RELATED LINKS